The home of sports games

 Credit: Vans & Nike

-For example, you may find a pair of Vans Ultrarange Exos are slightly wider fitting than a pair of Old Skools, although neither might offer quite as much room as Air Force 1s, for instance, which are typically slightly roomier, at least in our own personal experience.
+For example, you may find a pair of Vans Ultrarange Exos are slightly wider fitting than a pair of Old Skools, although neither might offer quite as much room as Air Force 1s, for instance, which are typically slightly roomier, at least in our own experience.

 Which shoes fit wide feet?